SteveShelnanMa/SteveShelnanMa.github.io/README.md

-I’m Xiaonan (pronouced Hsiao-Nan), or Steve.
-I am a PhD candidate in economics at the University of Rochester.
-My Ph.D. research is supervised by Mark Bils.
+I’m Xiaonan, or Steve.
+I earned my PhD in economics at the University of Rochester in May 2025.
+My research was supervised by Mark Bils.

 Research Fields: Macroeconomics, Labor Economics, Firm Dynamics.